iainctduncan/learn-scheme-for-max/docs/_sources/introduction.rst.txt

 easy to learn enough to be productive in Max, and once you do, I think you'll find uses for S4M in lots of your patchers.

+If you've arrived here and have never heard of Max or Scheme for Max, this is a book about an open-source extension to the Max/MSP computer music platform, enabling one to script and live code Max using s7 Scheme.
+For an overview of Scheme for Max, check out the introductory videos on the
+`Music With Lisp YouTube channel <https://www.youtube.com/channel/UC6ftX7yuEi5uUFkRVJbJyWA>`_.

 Learning Scheme presents some challenges, because Scheme is more of a family of languages than one specific language.
 The advantage of this is that we can find Schemes optimized for particular problem domains, and s7 is one these - it's been designed specifically for computer music and interactive computer music tools.
-The challenge is that, while there are a *lot* of great, free, on-line resources, none of them target s7 specifically.
+The challenge is that, while there are a *lot* of great, free, on-line resources, none of them targets s7 specifically.
 And s7 is a bit of a hybrid, borrowing many features from Common Lisp as well as Scheme (similar to Clojure), so figuring out the differences can be frustrating for a new programmer.
 The official s7 documentation has a wealth of examples, but it's aimed at the experienced Scheme and Lisp hacker.